Reducing the Magnetic Signature of a Submarine

 Try the Magnetic Signature of a Submarine tutorial model yourself by clicking the button below, which will take you to the Application Gallery.
-Note that you must have a COMSOL Access account and, to download the MPH-file, a valid software license.

 You may also like this blog post on avoiding ship hull corrosion with impressed current cathodic protection and simulation.